syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Data-Lables.md

 ---
-title: Modify the appearance of data labels | Syncfusion
+title: Modify the Appearance of Data Labels | Syncfusion
 description: Learn how to modify the appearance of data labels in a chart in a Word document using Syncfusion .NET Core Word (DocIO) library without Microsoft Word.
 platform: file-formats
 control: DocIO